drakkan/sftpgo/README.md

 sftpgo resetprovider --help
 ```

+:warning: Please note that some data providers (e.g. MySQL and CockroachDB) do not support schema changes within a transaction, this means that you may end up with an inconsistent schema if migrations are forcibly aborted or if they are run concurrently by multiple instances.

 ## Create the first admin

 To start using SFTPGo you need to create an admin user, you can do it in several ways: